Fotografer tager billeder af det danske herrelandshold i fodbold i den gamle idrætspark

 • Guld-Harald, KBH, Gyldendal 2009, by Joakim Jakobsen

-• Min største kamp, KBH, Storyhouse, 2019, Danish football stars talk about the biggest football match of their lives.
+• Min største kamp, KBH, Storyhouse, 2019, Danish soccer stars talk about the biggest soccer match of their lives.

 Ghosts